Bandadad/Bearing-Capacity/README.md

 ### Additional Notes

 - Ensure the CSV file for modulus values follows the specified structure if `modulus_file` is set to `True`.
+The csv file format should contain a row for each layer and contain columns named "layer_number", "top", "bottom", "modulus".
+The first layer "top" is at the base of the foundation, not necessarily the ground surface.
 - The `fox_embedment.py` and `influence_factor.py` modules provide essential calculations for settlement and embedment factors, respectively.
 Do not modify them unless necessary.
-- Separate configuration files are provided for imperial (`settle_config_imperial.yaml`) and metric (`settle_config_metric.yaml`) units.
-Ensure you use the appropriate script and configuration file based on your system of measurement.